afstyles/neutralNEMO/docs/source/rectexample.rst

 In the above example, two neutral surfaces are calculated.
 The first surface is pinned to 100 m depth at (i=10, j=5) in the first time step.
 The second surface is the same but pinned to 200 m depth.
 The surfaces depths, temperatures, and salinities are outputted as an xarray DataSet and can be easilly saved to netcdf.

-To calculate the initial potential density, the equation of state needs to be known.
-In this case, the ``gsw`` equation of state is adopted (see neutralocean documentation for specifics on the equation of state.)

 ``ITER_MAX=10`` sets the maximum number of iterations carried out by the neutralocean algorithm.